Simplescraper

 if (CHALLENGE_TITLES.has(title)) return true

-// The interactive Turnstile widget lives inside #challenge-form / #challenge-stage.
+// the interactive Turnstile widget lives inside #challenge-form / #challenge-stage.

 return page.evaluate(() => Boolean(document.querySelector('#challenge-form, #challenge-stage')))